-An annual report which includes information on number of dwellings liable for council tax, banding, discounts and exemptions.
+Information on number of dwellings liable for council tax, banding, discounts and exemptions for April 2019 to March 2020.

 - The total number of dwellings liable for council tax in Wales for 2019-20, is expected to rise by 5,399 or 0.4% over the previous year to 1,380,571.
 For calculating Revenue Support Grant, this total is equivalent to 1,239,992 band D dwellings.
 Rhondda Cynon Taf shows the highest increase of band D equivalent dwellings at 1.6%.